 Learn how to create and sell an excellent online course for only $10.99 with this Udemy course from Miguel Hernandez.

 12 – Online Surveys

 Make money for giving your opinion on sites like Swagbucks, i-Say, and Opinion Outpost.
-Similar to Mechanical Turk, you shouldn’t expect to replace a full-time income here.
-But commit to answering surveys in your spare time and you could bring in a couple hundred bucks each month.
+Note: This is not a way to replace a full-time income or even earn a decent hourly rate.
+You’re going to spend time looking for surveys and some surveys you start you won’t be the right fit for, so won’t be able to complete them and receive payment.
+But commit to answering surveys in your spare time and you could bring in a couple of hundred bucks each month.

 13 – Pinterest Pin Designer